 He looks at me.
-His eyes are dark, deep, like the depths of the tropical forests in inky nights when the moon never shows.
+His eyes green, his hair dark like the depths of the tropical forest in inky nights when the moon never shows.

 I bite my lip.

-“Oh, no, but someday I would love to live here for an entire summer.”
+“Oh, no, but someday I would love to live here for an entire winter.”

 “And what would you do?”

-“I will walk every night in Piazza San Marco, at that very moment when the silence becomes so permeable that your steps can be heard from the moon.
+“I will walk every night in Piazza San Marco, at that very moment when the silence becomes so permeable that my steps can be heard from the moon.
 I will look for a new love in the heated, mysterious, thrilling nights of the carnival: changing mask after mask, dress after dress, smile after smile, pain after pain.
 Every morning I will mix secret essences of perfumes, seeking for the one that could revive the mystique of my body, intoxicate my soul, empower my mind.
-That essence that could remind me of me, recreate me.
 Every twilight I will dive in the coolness of the Adriatic sea; my body shivering, my soul revived.
-Later I will go to consult astrologer after astrologer in the less known quarters of the city.”
+In the night I will go to consult astrologer after astrologer in the less known quarters of the city.”

-I stop.
-His eyes are engulfed by passion, his dark hair touched by a mellow breeze.
+I look at him.
+His eyes engulfed by passion, his dark hair touched by a mellow breeze.

-In a flash, the sound of church bells tears apart the diaphanous, moist air.
+The sound of a church bell tears apart the moist air.